hostjane/hostjane.github.io/_pages/marketplace-fee.md

 ### Current Marketplace Fee

 {% highlight yaml %}
-- Does not apply to cash gifts for gas and groceries
+- Does not apply to donations for gas and groceries
 - 5% on the Service Cost of Listings (Regular and Online Lessons)
 - 5% on Service Cost of Custom Orders
 - 5% on Tips.